MichailZyusko/interview-preparation/Interview questions.md

         12. What is the difference between POST and PUT requests?
         13. HTTP request lifecycle.
         14. Data transfer protocols.
+        15. Proficiency in designing, implementing, and maintaining RESTful or GraphQL APIs.
 - Microservices ☑️
     1. Monolithic vs microservices architecture.
     2. When do you need microservices and when not?